 Stephen James

-I was previously the principal investigator of the Robot Learning Lab in London, UK, where I lead a large concentration of the top Robot Learning talent in the world.
-My interests lie in investigating how to get robots to learn practical skills and behaviours in a data-driven manner, without explicitly needing to hard-code steps for each new task.
-My work lies on the intersection of reinforcement learning, imitation learning, and unsupervised representation learning.
-Previously, I was a postdoctoral fellow at UC Berkeley, advised by Pieter Abbeel, and prior to that, I completed my PhD at Imperial College London, under the supervision of Andrew Davison.
-I serve as area chair for NeurIPS, CVPR, ICML, and ICLR.
+Previously, I was the principal investigator of the Dyson Robot Learning Lab in London, UK, where I led a large concentration of the top robot learning talent in the world.
+Prior to that, I was a postdoctoral fellow at UC Berkeley, advised by Pieter Abbeel, and completed my PhD at Imperial College London, under the supervision of Andrew Davison.
+I am Associate Editor of IEEE RAL and ICRA, and serve as Area Chair of NeurIPS, CVPR, ICML, ICLR,. and TMLR.
 For a formal bio, please see here.

 selected publications